Auto-merge

 5. Optional.
 Select your desired merge options, such as Delete source branch, Squash commits, or Edit commit message.

-If a new comment is added to the merge request after you select Auto-merge, but before the pipeline completes, GitLab blocks the merge until you resolve all existing threads.
+Commenting on a merge request after you select Auto-merge, but before the pipeline completes, blocks the merge until you resolve all existing threads.

 Cancel an auto-merge